Aditya0257/fintransact/scripts/README.md

-# README: Dockerfile Optimization and the Use of `start.sh`
+# Dockerfile Optimization and the Use of `start.sh`

 ## Issue Summary